genestealer/eaton-xstorage-home-api-doc/README.md

-# eaton-xstorage-home-api
+# xStorage Home REST API Documentation

-Eaton xStorage Home API Document (Unofficial)
+Eaton xStorage Home locally hosted REST HTTPS API Document (Unofficial)

-# xStorage Home API Documentation

-This repository documents discovered API endpoints from an Eaton xStorage Home system.
+This repository documents discovered API endpoints from an Eaton xStorage Home system, connected to your local network.
 The endpoints were reverse-engineered using Chrome network monitoring and verified via Postman.

 > ⚠️ This project is **not affiliated with or endorsed by Eaton**.
 Use at your own risk.